Marie Skłodowska-Curie Actions Postdoctoral Fellowships Boost your career

 Who can apply?

-Please note: Via this website you are submitting an Expression of Interest to apply for consideration of support for a Marie Skłodowska-Curie Postdoctoral Fellowship and an intense writing Masterclass to improve your grant application.
+Please note: Via this website you are submitting an Expression of Interest to apply for consideration of support for a Marie Skłodowska-Curie Postdoctoral Fellowship and an intense support program to improve your grant application.
 This is not a job application.

 - First, contact between potential supervisor and fellow has to be established and a suitable scientific topic identified and agreed upon to be addressed in the MSCA-PF proposal.

-- Then after the EoI has been submitted before the deadline of 15 June 2021, the fellow will be participating in 2 sessions Masterclass in July (Session 1: July 8, Session 2: July 15; please note that the dates might subject to changes due to changes in the deadline provided by the European Commission, so please check regularly this website for relevant updates) where attention will be given to all aspects of writing the proposal, covering (scientific) excellence, impact and quality and efficiency of the application.
+- Then after the Expression of Interest has been submitted before the deadline of 29 April 2024, the fellow will be participating in 2 workshops (14 May and 11 June); please note that the dates might subject to changes due to changes in the deadline provided by the European Commission, so please check regularly this website for relevant updates) where attention will be given to all aspects of writing the proposal, covering (scientific) excellence, impact and quality and efficiency of the application.

 - Core (related to the project) and additional (advancing your competencies in the applicable research area) research skills as well as transferable and complementary skills will be addressed.

-- A final draft will be submitted to Grant Support Office before 12 September for additional and final review and feedback.
+- A final draft will be submitted to the Dutch MSCA national contact point for additional and final review and feedback.
 It will be greatly encouraged to exchange ideas, questions, tips, between fellows for inspiration and stimulation!

 Interview with Maria Ibars Serra